What's New on this site:

 The Executive Committee met on April 25, and the full Advisory Council met on April 28 at PG&E's Pacific Energy Center in San Francisco to review recommendations for 2014 work and help inform those recommendations.
 Thanks to all who participated.
 Minutes and presentation materials (11MB) from both meetings are available now.

-A full meeting of the Forum will be held at the WECA facility at the Mather Commerce Center in Rancho Cordova on 3-25-14, from 3:30-5pm.
-Please RSVP, and visit the new website for the Forum.
+A full meeting of the Forum was held at the WECA facility at the Mather Commerce Center in Rancho Cordova on 3-25-14.
+Visit the new website for the Forum.

 Industry stakeholders met on September 17 at Sacramento Employment & Training Agency (SETA), 925 Del Paso Blvd, Sacramento.
 Employers and workforce development professionals provided insights on workforce needs and training requirements.
 Presentation materials, minutes, and outcomes documents here.